 - Impact.
 If the risk were to occur, what objectives (e.g., schedule, budget, scope, quality) would be impacted?

-After defining the risk, perform a qualitative risk analysis looking at the probability and impact using well-defined rating scales.
-In some projects, you may also perform a quantitative risk analysis.
+Next, perform a qualitative risk analysis looking at the probability and impact using well-defined rating scales.
+Furthermore, you may also perform a quantitative risk analysis.
 Quantitative data such as risk impact expressed in time and dollars will help stakeholders better understand the risks.

 3. Communicate the Risks

-Now, we know the key stakeholders and we understand the risks.
+Now, we've identified the key stakeholders and we understand the risks.
 How should we communicate the risks?

 The information we share depends on each stakeholder’s needs and preferences.
 Many times I’ve been asked to speak to a company board.
 I’ve always presented a high-level summary of risks, the potential impacts, and how we were responding to the risks.